Your Local Dealer:

 Because the injection holes are few and small, your existing finished floor can often be preserved.
 In the case of carpeting, a small flap is made by cutting on three sides.
 When the job is completed, it is re-adhered to the slab.
 With a wood floor, the process is similar.
 A hole-saw is used to remove a small plug of flooring and is glued back in place upon completion of the job.
 With a tile floor, it often makes sense to remove a few tiles and to replace them with spares.

 If your slab floor is no longer level and gaps have appeared along baseboards or at the ceiling, contact your local PolyLevel® contractor today for a Free Estimate.
-Most jobs can be completed in a day or less with little disruption and virtually no mess.

 Looking for a price?
 Get a no cost, no obligation free estimate.